Field-based Assessments of Coral Reef Resilience to Climate Change in Saipan, Commonwealth of the Northern Mariana Islands

 Coral reefs worldwide are threatened by a combination of global and local stressors.
 In the Commonwealth of the Northern Mariana Islands (CNMI), managers are working together to address these threats and to assess the resilience of coral reefs.
 Identifying sites with high resilience potential can inform a range of management decisions to support and maintain the natural resilience of coral reefs.
 Many have been working to develop frameworks that enable reef resilience to be assessed and compared among sites.
 In the months before this fieldwork, a framework was published that suggests 11 variables (or ‘resilience indicators’) be evaluated to compare the resilience potential of coral reef sites.
-These are: coral diversity, bleaching resistance, recruitment, herbivore biomass, macroalgae cover, temperature variability, nutrient input, sedimentation, fishing access, coral disease, and anthropogenic physical impacts (McClanahan et al. 2012).
+These are: coral diversity, bleaching resistance, recruitment, herbivore biomass, macroalgae cover, temperature variability, nutrient input, sedimentation, fishing access, coral disease, and anthropogenic physical impacts ( opens in a new windowMcClanahan et al. 2012opens PDF file ).
 This case study describes the first field-based implementation of the McClanahan et al. (2012) framework in Saipan, CNMI.

 The 11 resilience indicators were measured or assessed at a total of 35 sites around the island of Saipan in May and June of 2012.
 Details on the methods used can be found here.
 To calculate a relative resilience score, the following method was used.
 The value for each indicator for each site was expressed as a percentage relative to the maximum value for that indicator among all sites.
 This practice is called ‘anchoring’ and normalizes the data to a standard scale of 0-1 (the percentages are expressed as decimals).
 The resilience scores calculated are the average of the scores for the 9 indicators included in the analysis (the variables above minus coral disease and anthropogenic physical impacts, which were not observed), and the sites were ranked from highest to lowest resilience score.
 The relative categories high, medium and low were used to describe the scores for all indicators and for the resultant resilience scores.